 2. Prepare ahead.

 I’ve heard this a million times, yet this was the first year my family actually got our behinds in gear to do it!
+This is hands down the best way to stop yelling at kids in the morning.
 One example that goes a long way to ease morning stress is choosing a week’s worth of outfits on Sunday nights.

 We have our kids pick out all 5 outfits in full and put them in awesome DIY organizers made of cereal boxes!
 The tutorial for them and lots of other phenomenal morning hacks is found in the book, ‘The Super-kids Guide to Conquering Everyday’ (check it out HERE).